RM-Terrell/RM-Terrell.github.io/_posts/2020-05-06-powershell-to-bash.md

 image: utah_rocks.jpg
 ---

-# Quickly switching from Powershell /  Command Prompt to Bash with Windows Subsystem Linux

 Although I was born and raised using Windows machines, the majority of my software development has been done on MacOs and Linux.
 As such for a while now I've been searching for ways to maximize all my Linux command line muscle memory, but within a Windows environment.
 I've tried a few things over the years.
 Git Bash was one of the first tools I found that allowed the use of Bash commands within Windows, granted with a few quirks and problems of its own.
 The introduction of Windows Subsystem Linux however put an end to my need for Git Bash, now that I can access a (mostly) full fledged Linux OS right there inside my Windows machine.

 Up until very recently though I had been using the WSL side of my computer one of two ways.
 One was by running the Ubuntu launcher as a separate terminal window which landed me in the root of the WSL machine.
 I then needed to furiously `cd` my way into whatever directory I needed to work in (or bashrc alias it).
 The other was by switching shells within Visual Studio Code which automatically took care of the directory changes.
 But what if I wanted to work outside of VScode?
 Or blend magics that were never meant to blend and run a powershell command, _followed by_ a bash command right after it in the same terminal window??
 Well I found a way to do it.